airbytehq/airbyte/docs/integrations/sources/googleanalytics.md

 [{"Name": "new_users_per_day"}, {"dimensions": ["ga:date"], "metrics": ["ga:newUsers"]}, {"Name": "users_per_city"}, {"dimensions": ["ga:city"], "metrics": ["ga:users"]}]
 ```

-To create a list of dimensions, you should use the values from the list below
+To create a list of dimensions, you can use default GA dimensions (listed below) or custom dimensions if you have some defined.
-(no more than 7 for one object, and the values in the list must be unique):
+Each report can contain no more than 7 dimensions, and they must all be unique.
+The default GA dimensions are:
 * `ga:browser`
 * `ga:city`
 * `ga:continent`